 If you're using a PC running Windows operating system, you can change your IP address via the Command Prompt.
+You can also change your IP address on your iPhone and Mac computer if needed.
 You might want to do this for security reasons.
 We'll show you how to get started in this article.

-How To Change Your IP Address via the Command Prompt
+How to change your IP address via the Command Prompt on Windows PC?

 Firstly, open the command prompt as administrator: